 You can’t push the card to report from a distance, but you can raise the odds of a relay happening soon.
 Work through these actions in order of effort.

 - Walk toward the last-known location with an iPhone.
-The moment you get within roughly 40 meters of the card, your own phone becomes the relay and Find My refreshes immediately.
-Walking the perimeter of a small building usually generates a fresh ping.
+Once you’re close enough for Bluetooth to reach the card, your own phone can become the relay and Find My can refresh.
+Walking the perimeter of a small building often gives the signal a chance to escape.

 - Reseat the card outside any RFID lining.
 Slide the CARD Spot to the outermost wallet slot, away from metal mesh and other cards.
 This is the single fastest fix when a wallet is the culprit, and it costs nothing.